Here is our selection of the best Text-to-Speech APIs to help you choose and access the right engine according to your data.

 ResponsiveVoice is a HTML5-based Text-To-Speech library designed to add voice features to WordPress across all smartphone, tablet and desktop devices.
 It supports 51 languages through 168 voices and has no dependencies.

-Voice RSS technology allows users with or without disabilities to receive information more easily and frees the visual sense for other tasks.
-Today, already many applications provide Text-to-Speech (TTS) technology.
-Voice RSS provides free text-to-speech online service Voice RSS Text-to-Speech (TTS) API without any software installation.
+Voice RSS technology makes it easier for users, whether disabled or not, to receive information and frees up the visual sense for other tasks.
+Voice RSS provides a free online text-to-speech service Voice RSS Text-to-Speech (TTS) API without any software installation.